 Construction cannot depend on deliberately committing an accident.
 Therefore, the clock will be stopped if any work is accomplished by committing an accident.
-Before timed construction is resumed, builders, tools, members, nuts, and bolts will be returned to the positions they occupied before the accident.
+Before timed construction is resumed, builders, temporary pier, tools, members, assemblies, nuts, and bolts will be returned to the positions they occupied before the accident.

-- 10.4.1 A builder or builder's clothing touches the river or the floor outside the construction site boundary.
-For each occurrence, the number of builders is increased by one when the spreadsheet computes construction cost, $C_c$ (the number of builders actually constructing the bridge does not change).
-Exception: There is no penalty for stepping out of bounds or entering the river to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment. - 10.4.2 A member, constructed portion, tool, loose nut, loose bolt, or personal protective equipment touches the river, the ground outside the staging yard, or the floor outside the construction site.
+- 10.4.1 A builder, builder's footwear or clothing touches the river or the floor outside the construction site boundary.
+For each occurrence, the number of builders is increased by one when the spreadsheet computes construction cost, C_c (the number of builders actually constructing the bridge does not change).
+Exception: There is no penalty for stepping out of bounds or entering the river to retrieve an object that has been dropped, such as a member, assembly, tool, nut, bolt, or personal protective equipment. - 10.4.2 A member, assembly, constructed portion, tool, loose nut, loose bolt, or personal protective equipment touches the river, the ground outside the staging yard, or the floor outside the construction site.
 Penalty is 1/4 minute (15 seconds) for every item during every occurrence.
-Exception: A constructed portion may touch the ground within a footing without penalty.

-10.4.3 Outside the staging yard, a member that is not part of the constructed portion touches another member that is not part of the constructed portion.
-Penalty is 1/4 minute (15 seconds) for every occurrence.
+Exception: A constructed portion may touch the ground within a footing without penalty. - 10.4.3 Outside the staging yard, a member or assembly that is not part of the constructed portion touches another member or assembly that is not part of the constructed portion.
+Penalty is 1/4 minute (15 seconds) for every occurrence. - 10.4.4 The temporary pier falls over or collapses while in use.
+Penalty is 1/2 minute (30 seconds) for every occurrence.